Opportunity to Implement SCIENCE+C Pathway

 - The Science+C Pathway embeds computing skill development within the core science courses: Biology, Chemistry, and Physics.

 - Teachers and students will be important contributors to research on the curriculum, via knowledge and unit assessments that will be useful to teachers as well.
+You will receive a stipend for your research activities participation.

 - Teachers will receive a stipend for their participation.

-Teachers, superintendents, principals, and science coordinators/department chairs, complete the application form to express interest in the program.
+Teachers, superintendents, principals, and science coordinators/department chairs: complete the application form to express interest in the program.
 The form is not a commitment; we will follow up to provide you with more information.

 Massachusetts Department of Elementary and Secondary Education and Education Development Center (EDC) have partnered to bring this opportunity to MA high schools, with support from the National Science Foundation’s STEM+C program.
 The Science+C pathway is based on the Massachusetts Digital Literacy and Computer Science and Science and Technology Engineering frameworks, and on the Next Generation Science Standards.